OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 Can I stream directly to YouTube and Twitch with OBS?

 Yes.
-Go to “Settings” → “Stream”, choose your platform (YouTube, Twitch, etc.), and paste your stream key.
-You’ll typically find it in your streaming dashboard.
+Go to “Settings” → “Stream,” select your platform (YouTube, Twitch, etc.), and paste your stream key.
+You’ll typically find it in your platform’s streaming dashboard.

 Is OBS Studio free?

 Yes, OBS Studio is 100% free and open source.
-There are no paid versions, ads, or features locked behind paywalls.
+There’s no paid version, no ads, and no features locked behind paywalls.

 Is OBS Studio safe to use?

 OBS Studio is safe to use when downloaded from the official site.
-It’s open source, which means the code is public and constantly reviewed by developers and users.
+It’s open source, meaning the code is public and constantly reviewed by developers and users.

-How can I improve audio quality in OBS?
+How do I improve audio quality in OBS?

 Use audio filters like “Noise Suppression” and “Compressor” under the audio source in the mixer.
-Prefer an external microphone over your computer’s built-in mic.
+Whenever possible, use an external microphone rather than your computer’s built‑in mic.

 Where are my recordings saved?